informidas/real-world-data-analytics/curriculum/supplemental/intro-to-terminal.md

 In the example below, we have a folder C:\Users\KarlRamsay\Downloads\temp which contains 4 files:
 *test_file1.txt  test_file2.txt  test_file3.txt  test_file4.txt*

-Using the remove command with the *-rf* flag we recursively remove the temp folder and each of the four containing files.
+Using the remove command with the *-rf* flag we recursively remove the temp folder and each of the four containing files.<br/>
 **Note**: We must first come outside the folder (at lease one level up) before we run teh command.
-Just think of this as being outside the house or the room before destroying it.
-Once removed, any attempt to **cd** into the directory will produce the message: *The system cannot find the path specified*
+Just think of this as being outside the house or the room before destroying it. <br />Once removed, any attempt to **cd** into the directory will produce the message: *The system cannot find the path specified*

 ![remove-directory-recursively](img/remove-directory-recursively.png "Remove Folder Recursively")